bjconlan/pccwglobal-demo/README.md

 ```

 *Note* the swagger definition document was edited from the original to correct
-schema outlined when running the code though the [Swagger editor]
+schema errors outlined when running the code though the [Swagger editor](http://editor.swagger.io).
-(http://editor.swagger.io).
-This also includes the remove of the 'id' parameter
-on the GET:/users url.
+This also includes the removal of the 'id' parameter on the GET:/users endpoint.

 > Key requirements
   1. Package management: [Maven](https://maven.apache.org/)